 This art space welcomes diverse artists to show what they have created!

 It is also an art gallery that exhibits specially themed shows that display art by under represented people & shows exhibits on social justice themes.

 The curator is an an artist too.
 There are stages artists go through and she has been through them all.
 We can help you learn and develop if that is what you want.
-We can just show your art in one or more of our exhibits.
+We can show your art in one or more of our exhibits.
 In fact, there is even a special artist membership, so that you are offered opportunities as each show comes up that you are eligible to be included in, w/o needing to apply each time!
 Ask about artist membership!
 However, it is not necessary to be a member to exhibit with our gallery!

-What the gallery doesn’t have in size is made up for in rare and original artwork and clever show hangings.
+What the gallery doesn’t have in size is made up for in rare, original artwork & clever show hangings.
 We also offer consultation sessions for career development, goal planning, and decision making.
 Many meetings & small workshops take place in the art gallery.

 All a Bloom